Miller Center Staff

-As senior art director, David Courtney is responsible for developing and implementing the visual components of the Miller Center brand to advance the Center’s profile.
+As creative director, David Courtney is responsible for developing and implementing the visual components of the Miller Center brand to advance the Center’s profile.
 Courtney has 20 years of advertising experience with a background in art direction/design.
 His advertising and branding work has been recognized by the American Advertising Federation, the Advertising Club of Buffalo, and the Cable/Telecommunications Association for Marketing.
 Prior to the Miller Center, he was the director of web services at Canisius College in Buffalo, NY, managing/developing the college’s website, social media accounts, and online marketing initiatives.
-Born in Buffalo, Courtney graduated with the Dean’s Award of Excellence in Design from the State University of New York College at Buffalo, earning a bachelor’s degree in communication design.
-He and his wife, Andalyn, live in Charlottesville with their son, Theo.
+Born in Buffalo, Courtney graduated with the Dean’s Award of Excellence in Design from the State University of New York College at Buffalo, earning a BA degree in communication design.

 Bryan Craig, Senior Researcher

 As senior researcher, Bryan Craig prepares briefing materials for the Presidential Oral History Project.
 Craig holds a BA degree in political science from Ohio University, and master's degrees in library science and history from Kent State University.
 He has worked in presidential history in different capacities, including as a consultant for Montpelier (James Madison’s home); as a national park ranger for the James A. Garfield National Historic Site; and as a research librarian and technical assistant for Monticello.

 Jeni Crockett-Holme, Editor of the Presidential Oral History Program